-Ofgem responded by introducing RIIO as the form of price control that would foster greater innovation and investment in the regulated energy markets into the future and provide well-defined benefits to consumers.
-The more innovative service providers would receive more financial rewards, while those that failed to innovate sufficiently would face financial penalties and further regulatory scrutiny.
-RIIO was structured to attract more investment into the UK energy infrastructure by increasing the price framework period from typically five years (under RPI-X) to eight years, which is intended to create stability over a longer period and increased investor confidence.
-At its heart however, RIIO continues, as before under RPI-X, to be a revenue cap, based on estimates of efficient operation and which allows for a fair return on the Regulatory Asset Base.
+RIIO was structured to attract more investment into the UK energy infrastructure by increasing the typically five-year price framework period (under RPI-X) to eight years, which was intended to create stability over a longer period and increased investor confidence.
+At its heart however, RIIO continues to be a revenue-cap based approach (as with RPI-X), based on estimates of efficient operation and which allows for a fair return on the Regulatory Asset Base.